ring-lang/ring/extensions/README.md

 The folder ringopengl contains the Ring binding to the OpenGL library.

 The folder ringconsolecolors contains the Ring binding to the ConsoleColors Library

+The folder ringmurmurhash contains hash functions

+The folder rigpcre contains functions that uses the pcre2 library

+The folder ringlibuv contains the Ring binding to the LibUV library.